defold/doc/docs/en/manuals/live-update.md

 ## Live Update on Android

 It is possible to use Play Asset Delivery to download and mount Live Update content.
-Learn more [in the offical manual](https://defold.com/extension-pad/).
+Learn more [in the official manual](https://defold.com/extension-pad/).

 ## Content verification